Why Introverts Are Great Bloggers. (How The Shy, Feel Refreshed and Energized when they are in their own Space).

 There is a Dark Side for both introverts and extroverts: Depression, Social Exhaustion.

-So while everything written here sounds good, there is a downside many of us aware of, called mental illness.
+So while everything written here sounds good, there is a downside many of us are not completely aware of or dismissive of.

-Writing for many people, gives an inner peace.
+Writing, for many people, gives them a sense of inner peace.

 It is our surrounding environment coupled with our thoughts, which seem to provide many of the pressures common to many, who have trouble dealing with thoughts, emotions, and conflicts with others.